 Ideally, a psychologist is an objective and non-judgmental professional who is not involved in your life outside of the therapy session.
 You shouldn't have to worry about hurting your psychologist's feelings or whether they will like "the real you" or not.
 You should not have to worry whether your disclosures to your psychologist will directly threaten your job or your relationships.
 If your psychologist cannot be objective with you with for some reason, they should refer you to someone who can be.

 Counseling is confidential (except in some very specific circumstances that you should be informed about before you begin), so you don't have to worry about other people finding out your innermost thoughts and feelings.
-Your counselor's sole purpose is to listen to you and understand your point of view so that he or she can help you with your concerns.
+Your psychologist's sole purpose is to listen to you and understand your point of view so that he or she can help you with your concerns.

 - institute change

 - develop new perspectives

 - improve self-esteem